Energy Efficiency Advice Page

 - If light sensors false trigger, get it repositioned or replaced (if the sensor is above or too close to the lamp, the heat from the lamps can falsely re-trigger the sensor).
 The modern sensor is cheap but like the old sensors only have a short lifespan, especially when exposed to the elements.

-The old metal halide lighting which was considered to be very efficient is now superseded by " High Five"
+- The old metal halide lighting which was considered to be very efficient is now superseded by LED replacements.

 The following items are an brief summary, for detailed information go to EECA